Exploring the Southwest United States with Kids

-I took my nephew and niece on an adventure through the desert Southwest of the United States!
+I took my nephew and niece on an adventure through the desert Southwest of Utah and Arizona in the United States!
+We flew in to Las Vegas, drove to Lyman and Moab in Utah, and to Flagstaff in Arizona, and flew out of Phoenix.

 The next day we began our trip to Capitol Reef, Arches, and Canyonlands National Parks.
 We drove to Lyman to explore Capitol Reef, where we enjoyed the town of Fruita with its schoolhouse, blacksmith shop, Fremont petroglyphs, and fresh Gifford Homestead pies.
 Then off to Moab to explore Arches and Canyonlands.

 In Arches we hiked the Delicate Arch trail, and also explored the Devils Garden and Windows sections of the park.
 In Canyonlands we hiked to Mesa Arch, famous for its sunrise views, and also to Aztec Butte.
 While we were there we also river rafted with Adrift Adventures down the Colorado River and rode on horseback at Red Cliffs Lodge with our horses Tucker, Duke, and Buckwheat.
-And we recommend eating at Fiesta Mexicana and The Broken Oar while you're in Moab.
+We recommend eating at Fiesta Mexicana and The Broken Oar while you're in Moab.
+And the kids fell in love the the hamburgers and milkshakes at Milt's Stop & Eat!

 Continuing our adventure, we took highway 163 to Flagstaff, Arizona, which allowed us to witness Monument Valley, a Navajo tribal park which sits at elevation 5,564 feet and with sandstone buttes as tall as 1,500 feet.
 And you must try a delicious Navajo taco while you're there at The View Restaurant!
 We also visited Bearizona Wildlife Park, where we saw native black bears, fox, bison and otters, and took a trip to the South Rim of the Grand Canyon.